-- Based on the monitoring report schedule, data columns include the preceding summer leading up through fall and winter semesters. - Targets for each indicator were determined based on the range of normal fluctuation, a forecast aligned with recent performance, the current context inside and outside OCC, and the College's actions for improvement. - Enrollment projections specifically use statistical ARIMA methods that incorporate past enrollment, the number of high school graduates, the unemployment rate, and student applicant activity to predict future enrollment.
+- Targets for each indicator were determined based on the range of normal fluctuation, a forecast aligned with recent performance, the current context inside and outside OCC, and the College's actions for improvement. - Enrollment projections specifically use statistical ARIMA methods that incorporate past enrollment, the number of high school graduates, the unemployment rate, and student applicant activity to predict future enrollment.
 However, projections are particularly challenging with current external factors such as public health and economic impacts during the pandemic that are difficult to incorporate into the statistical model. - Ongoing research and analysis will continue to refine targets and support alignment with the College's strategic plan.